appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 </dd>

-## Configure Custom Widget

-1. Click the **Edit Source** button to configure the code for the Custom widget.

-2. To access the data passed into the **Default model** property, you can use:
+3. To access the data passed into the **Default model** property, you can use:

 <dd>